xieweiAlex/English_Learning/words-review.md

 We don’t pay enough attention to Seneca’s first exile–the ten years he spent **recuperating** from an illness in Egypt. -
 He was a great **brawny** **brute** of a man. -
 Another disadvantage of a houseplant can be **fungal spores** and bacteria that like to **cavort** in the potting soil. -

-## words-October.md ##
-words/2023/words-October.md
-Some INTJs are emotionally **labile** and constantly turning to others for support. -